-Receive a copy of the procedures used by the Plan for determining a qualified same sex relations order (QDRO) or a qualified medical child support order (QMCSO).
+Receive a copy of the procedures used by the Plan for determining a qualified medical child support order (QMCSO).

 Continue Group Health Plan Coverage

 Continue health care coverage for yourself, your spouse, or your dependents if there is a loss of coverage under the Plan as a result of a qualifying event.
 You or your dependents may have to pay for such coverage.
 Review this summary plan description and the documents governing the Plan for the rules governing your COBRA continuation coverage rights.